 “Have nothing to do with the fruitless deeds of darkness, but instead expose them.
 For it is shameful even to speak of those things which are done by them in secret. –Ephesians 5:11 – 12

 “Do not be overcome by evil, but overcome evil with good.” –Romans 12:21

 8. Overcrowding: (Over time clumps of daffodils may cause overcrowding leading to poor flowering.)

 Too many “friends.”

 Too many friends will ruin you.
 The verse below may be suggestive of a situation in which a person has a rather large following.
-In this case your “friends” will likely not be the sort of people you can genuinely consider friends, and not the sort of crowd that will be good for your growth–feeding your ego and telling you what you want to hear.
+In this case your “friends” will likely not be the sort of people you can genuinely consider friends, and not the sort of crowd that will be good for your growth.
+These types of friends feed your ego.
 If you have fame or money for example you may have a great deal of sycophants rather than friends.

 However, too many friends can also ruin the average Joe in the sense that misery loves company.
 Sometimes like minded people, who aren’t so straight in their paths can glom together, cheering each other on.
 If your being applauded for your bad behavior you’d be wise to rethink your behavior and the people you’ve surrounded yourself with.

 There is strength in numbers but only if we’re jammed in with the right crowd.
 Who do you spend your time with?
 Who do you lean on, and who keeps you accountable?
 The influence of strong Christian friends and family can go a long way to stabilizing your growth, keeping you well fed, and in full bloom, but there is no greater friend than Jesus, so make sure He’s top priority and that you’re leaning on Him most heavily.